header-langage

 3. How much can be earned (the projection distance is the maximum profit)

-The top-ranked arbitrager made $2,009,631.76 in a year.
+The top-ranked arbitrageur made $2,009,631.76 in one year.
 [2] His strategy is to solve this optimization problem faster and more accurately than anyone else.

 For example, imagine you are standing on top of a mountain, and at the foot of the mountain, there is a river (arbitrage-free space).
-Your current position (current market price) is a certain distance from the river.
+The distance from your current position (current market price) to the river is a certain distance.

-So, now you know: to calculate the optimal arbitrage, you need to perform the Bregman projection.
+All right, now you know: to calculate the optimal arbitrage, you need to perform a Bregman projection.

 But here's the problem — computing the Bregman projection directly is infeasible.

 Why?
 Because the arbitrage-free space (marginal polytope M) has an exponentially large number of vertices.
-Standard convex optimization methods require accessing the entire constraint set, meaning enumerating every valid outcome.
+Standard convex optimization methods require accessing the full constraint set, meaning enumerating every valid result.
 As we mentioned earlier, this is impossible in a scalable scenario.

-The brilliance of the Frank-Wolfe algorithm [7] lies in: its approach of not trying to solve the whole problem at once, but progressively getting closer to the answer step by step.
+The brilliance of the Frank-Wolfe algorithm [7] lies in: its approach to not solving the entire problem at once, but gradually approximating the solution step by step.

-Step 1: Start from a small known feasible solution set.
+Step 1: Start with a small known feasible set.

-Step 2: Optimize over this small set to find the current best solution.
+Step 2: Optimize on this small set to find the current best solution.

 Step 3: Find a new feasible solution using integer programming and add it to the set.

-Each iteration, the set grows by only one vertex.
-Even after 100 rounds, you only need to track 100 vertices—instead of 2^63.
+Each iteration, the set grows by just one vertex.
+Even after 100 rounds, you only need to track 100 vertices—not 2^63.

 Frank-Wolfe Iteration Process

-Imagine you are in a huge maze trying to find the exit.
+Imagine you're in a massive maze trying to find the exit.

-The brute force approach would be to explore every path.
-The Frank-Wolfe method is: take a random path first, then at each junction, ask an "oracle" (integer programming solver): "From here, which direction is most likely to lead to the exit?" and take a step in that direction.
-You don't need to explore the entire maze, just make the right choice at each critical juncture.
+The brute force way is to explore every path.
+Frank-Wolfe's way is: take a random path first, then at each intersection, ask an "advisor" (integer programming solver), "From here, which direction is most likely to lead to the exit?" and take a step in that direction.
+You don't need to explore the entire maze, just make the right choices at each critical junction.

 The research team used Gurobi 5.5.
-Actual solution times:
+Actual solving times:

-• Early iteration (few matches completed): Less than 1 second
+• Early iterations (few matches completed): Less than 1 second

-• Endgame (50+ matches have concluded): Less than 5 seconds
+• Endgame (50+ matches completed): Less than 5 seconds

 Why is the endgame faster?
-Because as the match results become clear, the feasible solution space shrinks.
-There are fewer variables, tighter constraints, and faster solving.
+Because as the match outcomes become certain, the feasible solution space shrinks.
+With fewer variables and tighter constraints, the solution is found more quickly.

-The standard Frank-Wolfe has a technical issue: when prices approach 0, the gradient of the LMSR tends to negative infinity.
-This causes the algorithm to be unstable.
+The standard Frank-Wolfe faces a technical issue: when prices approach 0, the LMSR gradient tends to negative infinity.
+This makes the algorithm unstable.

-The solution is Barrier Frank-Wolfe: instead of optimizing over the full polytope M, it optimizes over a slightly "contracted" version of M. The contraction parameter ε adaptively decreases with iterations—starting further from the boundary (stable), then gradually moving closer to the true boundary (precise).
+The solution is Barrier Frank-Wolfe: instead of optimizing over the full polytope M, the optimization is done over a slightly "contracted" version of M. The contraction parameter ε adaptively decreases during iterations—starting further away from the boundary (stable) and gradually moving closer to the true boundary (accurate).

-Research shows that in practice, 50 to 150 rounds of iteration are sufficient for convergence.
+Research shows that in practice, 50 to 150 rounds of iterations are sufficient for convergence.

 A key finding in the paper [2] was:

-In the first 16 matches of the NCAA tournament, the Frank-Wolfe market maker (FWMM) and the simple linear constraint market maker (LCMM) performed similarly—because the integer programming solver was still too slow.
+For the first 16 matches of the NCAA tournament, the Frank-Wolfe Market Maker (FWMM) and the simple Linear Constraint Market Maker (LCMM) performed similarly—because the integer programming solver was still too slow.

 However, after 45 matches, the first successful 30-minute projection was completed.

-Since then, FWMM has outperformed LCMM in market pricing by 38%.
+Since then, FWMM has outperformed LCMM in spread pricing by 38%.

-The turning point is when the outcome space shrinks to where the integer programming can solve within the trading time window.
+The turning point is: when the outcome space shrinks to a point where integer programming can solve within the trading time window.

-FWMM is like a student who warms up in the first half of the exam, but once in the zone, starts dominating.
+FWMM is like a student who warms up in the first half of the exam, but once they get into the zone, they start dominating.
 LCMM is the student who consistently performs but has a limited ceiling.
-The key difference is: FWMM has a stronger "weapon" (Bregman projection) but needs time to "reload" (wait for the solver to finish).
+The key difference is: FWMM has a stronger "weapon" (Bregman projection), it just needs time to "reload" (wait for the solver to finish).

 This is where most strategies fail.

 Polymarket uses a CLOB (Central Limit Order Book) [9].
-Unlike decentralized exchanges, trades on a CLOB are executed sequentially — you cannot guarantee all orders will be filled at once.
+Unlike decentralized exchanges, trades on a CLOB are executed sequentially—you cannot guarantee all orders will execute simultaneously.

 Reality: